geeksblabla/Code-of-conduct/financial-report-2021-2023.md

 GeeksBlaBla receives money from donations and sponsors, and our primary expenses are Tooling & Online Subscriptions, Team setup & support, and T-shirts & Delivery.

-Don’t take my word for it - let’s look at some numbers.
+Don’t take our word for it - let’s look at some numbers.

 ## Financial report